Shashwatrwt/URL_Shortner/README.md

 3. **Generate Short Code**
    - Click the "Shorten" button
    - A random 6-character code and short URL will be generated and displayed
+   - Submitting the same URL again reuses its existing short code

 4. **Open a Short Link**
    - Open the generated URL in the same browser